the-events-calendar/tribe-common/readme.txt

 = [5.1.2] 2023-06-22 =

-* Fix - Lock our container usage(s) to the new Service_Provider contract in tribe-common.
+* Fix - Lock our container usage(s) to the new Controller contract in tribe-common.
 This prevents conflicts and potential fatals with other plugins that use a di52 container.

 = [5.1.1.2] 2023-06-21 =